hellocoop/packages-git-history/nextjs/README.md

 - `HELLO_COOKIE_SECRET` overrides `HELLO_COOKIE_SECRET_DEFAULT` in `.env` set by Quickstart.

-This variable should be different from development.
+This variable should be different from values checked into a repo.

 ### Variables that may be needed